hyriver/hysetter/docs/config.md

 The `nid` section is optional and defines settings for retrieving NID data.

 - `within_aoi`: Boolean.
-If true, only returns dams within the defined AOIs.
-If false or omitted, stores the full NID database.
+If `true`, only return dams within the defined AOIs.
+If `false` or omitted, store the full NID database.

 Example: